 Megan grew up in Honolulu surrounded by a large extended family.
 The admiration that she has for her grandparents on both sides of her family is what originally sparked her interest in estate planning.
 During their lives, Megan experienced her grandparents graciously extend their vision, values, and love, toward their spouses, children, grandchildren, great-grandchildren, and the community.
 She feels planning can help to capture and sustain this kind of legacy.

 Megan graduated from Punahou School and attended Claremont McKenna College where she graduated, magna cum laude with a BA in Government.
 During college, she was the student director of the ESL (English as a Second Language) Program which provided tutoring sessions for campus employees.
 Megan also spent a semester in Thailand through an international education exchange program.

 Prior to joining Damon Key, Megan was an Associate in the Tax, Estate Planning, and Wealth Management practice group at a Honolulu law firm.
-She lives in Kailua with her husband Jeremy (who was her Punahou classmate), and their three sons.
+She lives in Kailua with her husband Jeremy, and their three sons.

 Professional and Community Affiliations

 - Real Property, Trust & Estate Law Section

 - Taxation Section